magomimmo/modern-cljs/doc/tutorial-04.md

 ```

 As you see, this time the `validate-form` returns `true` because the
-`email` and `password` fields passed the validation test.
+`email` and `password` fields passed the validation tests.

 If you created a new git branch, as suggested in the preamble of the
-series of tutorials, quit everything and commit the changes.
+tutorial, quit everything and commit the changes.

 ```bash
 git commit -am "modern javascript"